Brooklyn Immersionists: Neighborhood contexts for creative works

+Writing for the London-based Mute Magazine in 1997, Peter Boerboom discusses how a creative practice in Williamsburg emerged from such conditions:

 "As you ride the L train beneath the silent weight of the water or cruise over the looming Williamsburg Bridge, you cross a cultural schism.
 On one side Wall Street's financial engines hum endlessly, on the other empty warehouses and factories lie abandoned.
 On one side the energy of commerce drives human interaction, while on the other the ethic of neighborhood still binds communities.
 On one side the established art world is slick and lucrative business, on the other, up from between the cracks in the concrete and through the windows of the abandoned warehouses, grows a vibrant creative community."

 In Waterfront Week, Laurel Casey not only aestheticizes her immersion in Williamsburg's streets, she even characterizes the district's decrepit condition as sacred.
 The traditional rite of immersion, virtual death, and rebirth are played out in a new secular form:"The soil is very dark and feels deliciously heavy in my hands.
 How can something so toxic be so beautiful?
 I want to take a bite of it.
 I want to BE it.
 About a foot beneath the dark, scrumptious dirt there's a layer of red clay.
 Beneath that, a two-inch layer of city mishmash.
 Pieces of cement, glass, chicken bones, clothes pins.
 Below that, the rats and the angels...
 My home town friends would suggest I move back to Vermont...
 But they don't see that the potholes are the ONLY entrance into the underground where all the answers lie.
 They assume, from watching too many Star Trek episodes or reading Appalachian hiking guides or Zen Buddhist propaganda, that there are other options.
 The answer, as strange as it seems, lies beneath Williamsburg.
 This is a sacred dump."